Pepijn Vloemans

 Some startup insights

-- When joining a startup, look for the most obsessed founder
+- When chosing a startup to join, look for the most obsessed founder

-- A startup should be like a cult with a secret at its core
+- A startup should be like a cult or a religion with a secret at its core

 - Ego is the enemy.
 Make a point of writing down your mistakes to the group.